-- All new and remodeled residential, commercial, industrial, institutional and civic construction is required to exceed current Title 24 state energy-efficiency requirements by at least 20 percent. - All new residential homes and major renovations are required to meet or exceed the guidelines for the California Energy Star Homes Program.
+- All new and remodeled residential, commercial, industrial, institutional and civic construction is to exceed current Title 24 state energy-efficiency requirements where possible. - All new residential homes and major renovations are required to meet or exceed the guidelines for the California Energy Star Homes Program.